Telenovela: Canada

-See Culture of Quebec, Television of Quebec and Television in Canada

 In Canada, telenovelas are known as téléromans in French and are a part of the culture of the Francophone province of Quebec.
 Nearly all television stations in the country that broadcast in the French language carry téléromans.
 The first téléroman was La famille Plouffe ("The Plouffe Family"), which was broadcast on Radio-Canada in the 1950s.

 The téléroman was created during the earliest days of the Canadian Broadcasting Corporation's television network, when CBC was the only television network in Canada (as per the 1949 Massey Commission).
 Whereas theoretically, CBC's main English-language television network could broadcast English-language shows from American stations (and also was forced to compete with U.S. television networks), CBC's Radio-Canada network had to develop its own programmes for French-Canadian viewers.
 As a consequence, Francophone television in Canada developed differently from Anglophone television.

 In 2003, Ontario's provincial French-language public television service, TFO, began broadcasting the first Franco-Ontarian téléroman, Francoeur.

 Beginning with its tenth season in 2010, Degrassi: The Next Generation was produced and broadcast in a style similar to the telenovelas format.
 This lasted until episode 21 of the twelfth season in 2012.
 Degrassi: Next Class also adapts this format for its broadcast on Family Channel.

 Chile

 Chilean telenovelas typically focus on both traditional drama and middle-class life, with some touches of comedy.
 Often, these programs show life outside of the capital, like with the TVN novela Iorana (which took place on Easter Island).
 Telenovelas in the country are usually produced and broadcast by Canal 13, and the public broadcaster Televisión Nacional de Chile (TVN), which debut their main telenovelas in March each year with a few days between their premiere dates, which have led marketing to a "telenovela war" of sorts.
 Lately, other Chilean television networks such as Mega and Chilevisión are joining the so-called "telenovela war".
-Many of the most successful telenovelas in Chile are set in a historical era such as Pampa Ilusión (1935), El Señor de la Querencia (1920), Los Pincheira (1918), Secretos en el jardín (1981) or Perdona Nuestros pecados (1953–1961).
+Many of the most successful telenovelas in Chile are set in a historical era such as Pampa Ilusión (1935), El señor de La Querencia (1920), Los Pincheira (1918), Secretos en el jardín (1981) or Perdona nuestros pecados (1953–1961).